 Among the partners providing both referrals and services to patients are five Johnson County hospitals: Olathe Medical Center, Overland Park Regional Medical Center, Menorah Medical Center, Shawnee Mission Medical Center and Saint Luke’s South Hospital; the Johnson County Department of Health and Environment, Kansas City University of Medicine and Biosciences, Johnson County Mental Health Center, University of Kansas Medical Center, Olathe and Shawnee Mission schools, Kansas Department of Social and Rehabilitation Services, Kansas City CARE Health Clinic, Samuel U. Rodgers Health Center, Catholic Charities, Johnson County Department of Corrections Adult Residential Center, El Centro, Inc., Kansas City’s Medicine Cabinet, area churches, Johnson County Multi-Service Outreach Centers, Center of Grace, Olathe Fire Department and SAFEHOME.

-Although the percentage of people living in poverty is lower, it’s rising faster in Johnson County than in most other places – affecting 32,440 residents or 5.6 percent of the population in 2016.
+Although the percentage of people living in poverty is lower in Johnson County, nearly 29,000 residents or 4.9 percent of the population are affected.
 The percentages in Miami and Franklin counties are much higher.
-As poverty grows, so does the number of underinsured residents.
-In the midst of this growing need, we remain committed to our mission of providing an integrated model of medical, dental and behavioral health care and working together with community partners to help create healthier communities.
+With the COVID-19 Pandemic and economic downturn, we have seen an increase in the number of uninsured and underinsured residents accessing our care.
+Amid this growing need, we remain committed to our mission of providing an integrated model of medical, dental and behavioral health care and working together with community partners to help create healthier communities.

 “Health Partnership Clinic is a crucial safety net, meeting a fundamental need that has no other solution,” CEO Amy Falk says.
 “More importantly, our services often make the critical difference that allows low-income people to become productive employees and fully contributing members of the community.”